EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ## Homework

 To enhance and gauge your fluency with the course content, we will have two types of homework assignments: problem sets and labs ([Jupyter notebook](https://jupyter.org/)-based coding assignments).
-You can expect **approximately one problem set per week**, and **six labs** throughout the semester.
+You can expect **approximately one problem set per week**, and **five labs** throughout the semester.

 ### Problem Set Logistics